 The AFCC Grant Program provides cash awards in support of the artistic and cultural activities of local organizations and individuals.
 Grant projects should support the broadest goals of the Arts Foundation in supporting the creative economy on Cape Cod and contributing to character and heritage of the region.
-Please review the Grant Process for 2018.
+Please review the Grant Process.

 HOW THE APPLICATION IS REQUESTED

 Please submit a Letter of Inquiry (LOI) following the the guidelines specified below.
 Please be concise in your LOI; think strategically about how to describe your project.
 The Committee may request additional information or clarification before making a recommendation.

 Letters of Inquiry will be accepted from September 1, 2019 through October 18, 2019.

 Those invited to submit a full application will be notified in early October.
 The Grants Review Committee will consider the proposals during the month following the deadline.

 In 250 words please include the following:

 - Brief description of your organization and its mission